mach-composer/mach-composer-cli/docs/src/cloud/getting-started.md

 ```

 When running `mach-composer update --cloud`, MACH composer will fetch the latest
-versions from MACH composer ☁️ instead of the components github repository.
+versions from MACH composer ☁️ instead of the components GitHub repository.
 As a
 result, this process will be much faster as well as more robust, as component
 versions are guaranteed to exist.